-Exit counseling sessions are required of all borrowers of federal and University-administered student loan programs.
+Exit counseling is required of all borrowers of federal and University-administered student loan programs.
 Exit counseling provides you information regarding the rights and responsibilities of a borrower and a lender/servicer.
 You learn about repayment, deferment, and cancellation of your loan.
 These sessions prepare you to be responsible and effective in repayment of your educational loans.

 You are required to complete exit counseling during your last term of attendance:

 - leaving the University (even if it is just temporary)

 - dropping your registration below half-time enrollment

 - transfering to another school

 - leaving for a National Student Exchange (NSE) experience